Uchemena/Platform-Explorers-Cohort-2/AI-Workforce/Use-Case-1.md

-# Build a simple greeting & small talk assistant
+# Build a simple greeting assistant
----

 ## Scenario:
 The Communications team at Fabrikam wants an assistant that: